Service to the Community

 The Morton College Police Department provides for the safety and security of our students, staff, faculty and visitors.
 Department procedures are coordinated by the Campus Director and Chief of Police.

-The department is comprised of four armed full-time and 16 part-time police officers who have the same arrest, detention and police authority as other Illinois police officers and have the authority to enforce Morton College regulations.
+The department is comprised of 4 armed full-time and 16 part-time police officers who have the same arrest, detention and police authority as other Illinois police officers and have the authority to enforce Morton College regulations.

 Morton College Police Department Officers are highly visible around campus and conduct foot and vehicle patrols of the campus 24 hours a day when school is in session.
 Additionally, Morton College police officers have the authority to enforce Morton College regulations.

-Morton College Police Department is located in the first floor, ground level of the C building in room 119C.
+Morton College Police Department is located in the first floor, ground level of the C building in Room 119C.

 Morton College Police Department works closely with the Cicero, Berwyn and Stickney Police Departments as well as state and federal authorities.
 Additionally, the Department maintains a written mutual aid agreement with all municipal agencies.